hanatsamatar/TrackManiaAutonomousDriving/README.md

 To get the steering angle input done, I implemented controller monitoring.
 I also implemented a datapoint cache that would cache around 10 seconds of results before saving them to the disk.
 This was a neat concept to learn about because it allowed me to implement keybinds to revert data when I would crash, take bad corners, or just make a mistake translating to collecting bad data.

 In total, about ~50,000 data points (about 1.25 hours) of driving were recorded to make the dataset.
 I had to preprocess the data by flipping the image and steering angles in order to ensure that there would not be any bias in one direction; this actually boosted my data points by almost 100% (99,000+ datapoints).
 With this data in hand I split it up into training and test data and resize each image to be 64x64.
-By doing this to reduce the size of the model, and converting each image to grayscale to reduce the size since color of the image is irrelevant in thai instance, I was able to improve the runtime performance.
+To reduce the size of the model, and converting each image to grayscale to reduce the size, since color of the image is irrelevant in this instance, I was able to improve the runtime performance.

 Here is an example of what the data looks like post processing: